Gabelbombe/paper-secmonkey/README.md

 ![Chrome Usage](assets/chrome_usage.png)

-Here are some common scenarios where Security Monkey can be of help, especially in a multi-account(AWS) environment:
+Here are some common scenarios where Security Monkey can be of help, especially in a multi-account environment:

-## The AWS Services, a bulleted list
+## The Multi-Account Services; A bulleted list

 ### Security groups

-- Generates an Audit report of all the issues ( Ex : Security groups which are wide open to the internet or ingress from 0.0.0.0/0, etc.)
+- Generates an Audit report of all the issues (IE, Security groups which are wide open to the internet or ingress from 0.0.0.0/0, etc.)
 - Creates an email alert when security group changes are done, which can come in handy when you have a PCI/SOX/HIPPA compliance related environment.
 - Alerts you when a user/developer adds 0.0.0.0/0 to a security group.
 - Searches for particular IP/CIDR blocks which is really helpful if you have multiple AWS accounts.